-- Students will lodge an appeal stating which teacher issued the detention. - The appeals team will review the appeal with the student. - An appeal can only be lodged with one of the members of the BfL appeals panel. - Any appeal must be lodged with a member of the panel within 24 hours of the C3/C4 being issued.
-However, if the student is ill and unable to lodge the appeal by the deadline, they will have the day that they return from illness to lodge their appeal. - Appeals can only be submitted during break or lunchtime.
-Once the 24 hour appeal period has passed, no appeal will be considered. - Students should not use the reason of speaking with a member of the Appeal Panel as a reason for being late to the next lesson.

-- Whilst any appeal is under consideration the C3 or C4 detention will be 'on hold'. - The outcome of the Appeal will be made known to the student within 48 hours of the appeal. - If the C3 or C4 detention is not cancelled students will complete the detention the day after being informed that the appeal was unsuccessful. - If the appeal is successful a member of the BfL team will ensure that the C3/C4 database is updated.
-Student records will be amended accordingly to ensure it does not include this C3 or C4 incident.
+- Students will lodge an appeal stating which teacher issued the detention. - The appeals team will review the appeal with the student. - An appeal can only be lodged with one of the members of the appeals panel. - Any appeal must be lodged with a member of the panel within 24 hours of the C3/C4 being issued.
+However, if the student is ill and unable to lodge the appeal by the deadline, they will have the day that they return from illness to lodge their appeal. - Appeals can only be submitted at break time.
+Once the 24 hour appeal period has passed, no appeal will be considered. - Students should not use the reason of speaking with a member of the Appeal Panel as a reason for being late to the next lesson. - Whilst any appeal is under consideration the C3 or C4 detention will be 'on hold'. - The outcome of the Appeal will be made known to the student within 48 hours of the appeal. - If the C3 or C4 detention is not cancelled students will complete the detention the day after being informed that the appeal was unsuccessful. - If the appeal is successful a member of the team will ensure that the system is updated.
+Student records are amended accordingly to ensure it does not include the C3 or C4 incident.